 I grew up in Toronto, Canada, where I did my lab-based PhD in molecular evolution.
 I then moved to Edinburgh University in Scotland to research the genetics of immunity in the aquatic model organism Daphnia.
 My research in Edinburgh consisted of a mixture of wet-lab and molecular biology and bioinformatics.
 After a decade at the University, I left academia to work as a bioinformatician at the diagnostics charity LifeArc.
 At LifeArc I became trained in project management.
 In 2018, my family made the move to Norwich, England where I am the programme manager for the work packages falling under the Earth Biogenome Project umbrella at the Earlham Institute.
 Outside of work, I enjoy spending time exploring the natural world with my three kids.
 My pronouns are she/her

-My Work: It is my job to make sure that projects outcomes are delivered on time and on budget.
+It is my job to make sure that projects outcomes are delivered on time and on budget.